 We have seen that a surprisingly simple model of address structure captures the multifractal behavior of real data.
-Now, we test that model against generic structural metrics that describe how addresses are aggregating.
+Now, we test that model against generic structural metrics that measure how addresses are aggregating.
 Our goal is to test whether the multifractal model matches real data in simple summary metrics with real-world relevance, in addition to the multifractal spectrum.
-We introduce three characterizations: active aggregate counts, which measure where nontrivial aggregation takes place; discriminating prefixes, which measure the separation between aggregates; and aggregate population distributions, which show how addresses are spread across aggregates.
+We introduce three metrics: active aggregate counts, which measure where nontrivial aggregation takes place; discriminating prefixes, which measure the separation between aggregates; and aggregate population distributions, which show how addresses are spread across aggregates.

-7.1 Active aggregate counts $(n_p \text{ and } \gamma_p)$
+A. Active Aggregate Counts $(n_p \text{ and } \gamma_p)$

 One measurement of how densely addresses are packed is simply how many aggregates there are.
-A trace containing 10,000 distinct destination addresses might have a single active 16-aggregate, if the addresses were closely packed, or 10,000 different 16-aggregates, if they were maximally spread out.
-The active aggregate counts $n_p$ , introduced in Section 6.1, capture this notion by counting the number of active p-aggregates for every p.
-For instance, $n{16}$ is the number of active 16-aggregates: the number of /16s that contain at least one address visible in the trace as a destination.
-A model of active aggregate counts might affect the design of algorithms that keep track of aggregates by showing how many aggregates there are on average.
+A trace containing 10 000 distinct destination addresses might have a single active 16-aggregate, if the addresses were closely packed, or 10 000 different 16-aggregates, if they were maximally spread out.
+The active aggregate counts n_p , introduced in Section VI-A, capture this notion by counting the number of active p-aggregates for every p.
+For instance, n{16} is the number of active 16-aggregates: the number of /16s that contain at least one active address.
+This measure is relevant to the design of algorithms that keep track of aggregates, since it shows how many aggregates there are on average.

-The ratio $\gamma_p = n{p+1}/n_p$ is often more convenient for graphing than $n_p$ itself.
-Figure 9 shows the values of $\gamma_p$ for R1, A2, and our multifractal model tuned for R1; Figure 10 additionally shows the model for A2. $\gamma_p$ drops vaguely linearly from 2 to 1, corresponding to exponential growth in aggregate counts that gradually flattens out as prefixes grow longer. ( $\gamma_p$ always lies between 1 and 2.)
+The ratio $\gamma_p = n{p+1}/n_p$ is often more convenient for graphing than n_p itself.7 Fig. 8 shows the values of γ_p for R1, and our multifractal model tuned for R1; Fig. 9 shows A2 and the model for A2.8 γ_p drops vaguely linearly from 2 to 1, corresponding to exponential growth in aggregate counts that gradually flattens out as prefixes grow longer. (γ_p always lies between 1 and 2.)
 The models' plots are smoother than the real data for $p \ge 6$ or so, but they do match in broad outline.
 For example, note how the plots for A2 and its model dip lower than those for R1 and its model at p > 18.
-The bumps in $\gamma_p$ at p = 8, 16, and 24 are probably caused by traditional class-based address allocation, still visible in $\gamma_p$ years after the introduction of CIDR [8].
+The bumps in γ_p at p = 8, 16, and 24 are probably caused by traditional class-based address allocation, still visible years after the introduction of CIDR [22]